spleenYou/OC-P9/readme.md

 ### 2 - The database

-Delete the database's file "db.sqlite3"
+Delete the database file "db.sqlite3"

 Build a new one with the following command